WhelWomen's Health Evidence Lab

 Where the framework goes next

 Because the selection rule is explicit, extending it is straightforward.
 Any women's health condition that shares biology with the existing six, carries a documented research gap, and has enough of an evidence base to surface signals is a candidate.
-The conditions below illustrate where the framework points.
-They are not yet covered, and the final list remains a research and editorial decision.
-The scope itself will not change: Whel stays within women's hormonal and reproductive health.
+The conditions below illustrate where the framework points, and the final list remains a research and editorial decision.
+The scope itself stays fixed within women's hormonal and reproductive health.

 Candidate